Water-Melon/Melang/docs/injection.md

 someone.print();
 ```

-*printAge* is a function not object method, but it can be treated as an object method by injection.
-In a common function, *this* is *nil*.
-So if call *printAge* directly, interpreter will throw an error.
+`printAge` is a function not object method, but it can be treated as an object method by injection.
+In a regular function, `this` is `nil`.
+So if call `printAge` directly, interpreter will throw an error.